 Over the past few generations, the Surface Pro’s design has been a bit of rinse and repeat.
 Its display has always had thick bezels, the device has always been wrapped in its signature magnesium finish, and you could always find a kickstand in the back.

-For the eighth generation, it’s looking as though this design will again persist.
-Though Microsoft already has a template for improving the design with its Surface Pro X, it doesn’t look as though this will make its way over to the Surface Pro 8 just yet.
+For the next generation, it’s looking as though this design will again persist.
+Though Microsoft already has a template for improving the design with its Surface Pro X, it doesn’t look like it will make its way over to the Surface Pro 8 just yet.

-Typically, Microsoft’s Surface Pro lineup has always been a generation behind when it comes to the processing power inside.
-We saw this with the Surface Pro 6, which didn’t have Intel’s then-latest Whiskey Lake processors.
-With the Surface Pro 7, though, Microsoft finally updated the Pro lineup with the latest and greatest Ice Lake processors from Intel.
+With the Surface Pro 7, Microsoft finally updated the Pro lineup with the latest and greatest Ice Lake processors from Intel.
+The Surface Pro 7+, meanwhile, got Intel’s 11th-generation processors.
 We’re expecting the same for the Pro 8.

-If all this holds up to be true, then the tablet could have incredible performance compared to last year’s Pro 7.
-Intel said that Tiger Lake would double the graphics performance, and we’ve seen this in our reviews of other laptops with the new CPU.
-The Surface Pro 8 an interesting tablet for light gaming or video editing.
+If all this holds up to be true, then the tablet could have incredible performance compared to the original Surface Pro 7.
+Tiger Lake chips would double the graphics performance, and we’ve seen this in our reviews of other laptops with the new CPU.
+It’s also rumored that Alder Lake could come with “a sizable performance uplift.”